Zaheen-Ayesha/DataScienceJobMarket-EDA/README.md

 ### Steps Followed
 #### 1. Data Loading and Cleaning:
-- Imported the dataset (cleaned3.csv) into a Pandas DataFrame.
+- Imported the dataset (datascience.csv) into a Pandas DataFrame.
 - Inspected the structure of the data, including columns like title_normalized, pay_percentile50, skill, and years_of_experience.
 #### 2. Exploratory Data Analysis: